gstakhov/cuckoorooza/README.md

 Imagining some super well-developed future state ...

+### Taxonomy Governance

+What if the user is not a single individual but a group, storing shared documents on a distributed file system.
+What if there is disagreement on naming conventions or metadata sets?
+Would a taxonomy DAO be able to solve that problem?
+DAO members would be able to vote for how best to represent the content that matters to them, for easier search/retrieval and realistic retention policies.
+Part of the DAO voting process might be contractual obligations (in a legal or regulatory compliance context) for storing this type of content.

 ### Commoditizing personal information

-it would be great if users of this dApp would be able to hook into the various functions that generate metadata on their behalf (thinking about the social media context here), so that they could control how it is stored, and could conceivably charge for access.
-Imagine, rather than Facebook and Google controlling your data and deciding who they get to sell it to and how, *you* are the sole custodian of *your* information, and *you* get to decide who has access to what, and at what price.
-I guess such a business model would force the current Facebooks and Googles to drastically alter their own business models to survive in that type of world.
-And why not?
+It would be great if users of this dApp would be able to hook into the various functions that generate metadata on their behalf (thinking about the social media context here), so that they could control how it is stored, and could conceivably charge for access.
+Imagine a future where, rather than Facebook and Google controlling your data and deciding who they get to sell it to and how, *you* are the sole custodian of *your* information, and *you* get to decide who has access to what, and at what price.